flurach/lord/docs/contrib/coding-style.md

 ## variables & macros
-1. abbreviate these but reserve the meaning.
-2. don't use UPPERCASE letters in `vars`.
+1. don't use UPPERCASE letters in `vars`.
-3. don't use lowercase letters in `MACROS`.
+2. don't use lowercase letters in `MACROS`.
-4. don't use globals unless they're constant.
+3. don't use globals unless they're constant.

 ## structs